Australian Institute of Health and Welfare (2022) Drowning and submersion, AIHW, Australian Government, accessed 08 July 2022.

 Note: Average number of days in hospital (length of stay) includes admissions that are transfers from 1 hospital to another or transfers from 1 admitted care type to another within the same hospital, except where care involves rehabilitation procedures.

-In 2017–18, among Aboriginal and Torres Strait Islander people, there were 45 hospitalisations and 7 deaths due to drowning and submersion (Tables 3 and 4).
+In 2019–20, among Aboriginal and Torres Strait Islander people, there were 34 hospitalisations (Table 4) and 4 deaths due to drowning and submersion.

 Source: AIHW National Hospital Mortality Database.

-In 2017–18, Indigenous Australians, compared with non-Indigenous Australians, after adjusting for difference in population age structure, were 1.3 times as likely to be hospitalised due to a drowning and submersion injury (Figure 3).
+In 2019–20, Indigenous Australians, compared with other Australians, after adjusting for difference in population age structure, were 1.3 times as likely to be hospitalised due to a drowning and submersion injury.
 Readers are advised to use these data with caution due to small numbers.

-Deaths data are not presented because of small numbers.
+Deaths data are not compared here because of the small numbers.

-The visualisation features a column graph for hospitalisation cases.
+The visualisation features a column graph for hospitalisations.
 The columns represent data for each of the 5 remoteness categories for males, females and persons.
 The reader can select to display age-standardised rate per 100,000 population or number.

-The following list includes AIHW publications from recent years that include information on drowning and submersion.
+The following are publications from recent years that include information on drowning and submersion.
 See Reports for any older publications that may exist.